Cathodoluminescence

 Polarimetry and polarization filtered spectroscopy

-Measuring the polarization of light reveals in what direction the electro-magnetic fields oscillate.
+Measuring the polarization of light reveals in what direction the electromagnetic fields oscillate.
 This technique allows measuring the polarization state (Stokes vector) of cathodoluminescence for different emission angles.

 Application: This mode can be used for comprehensive measurements of coherence, scattering, and chirality.